 Can refer to unwanted data sent via email or put on a website to game a search engine.
-You’re probably aware of spam in the classic email sense and hopefully also aware of the strict standards and penalties associated with the CAN-SPAM Act.
+You’re probably aware of spam in the classic email sense and are hopefully also aware of the strict standards and penalties associated with the CAN-SPAM Act.
 Spam to a search engine is Web content that the search engine deems to be detrimental to its efforts to deliver relevant, quality search results.
-Some search engines have written guidelines about what they consider to be spamming, but ultimately any activity a search engine deems harmful may be considered spam, whether or not there are published guidelines against.
-Examples of spam include the creation of nonsensical doorway pages designed to pleased search engine algorithms rather than human visitors, or heavy repetition of search terms within a page (i.e., the search terms are used tens or hundreds of times in a row).
+Some search engines have written guidelines about what they consider to be spamming, but ultimately any activity a search engine deems harmful may be considered spam, whether or not there are published guidelines against that practice.
+Examples of spam include the creation of nonsensical doorway pages designed to please search engine algorithms rather than human visitors, or heavy repetition of search terms within a page (i.e., the search terms are used tens or hundreds of times in a row).
 Spam derives its name from a popular Monty Python skit.